Mansi06Salar/cara-ecommerce-mern/README.md

 1. Open the **Register** page.
 2. Register using any new name, email, and password.
-3. After registration, open the **Login** page.
+3. After registration, go to the **Login** page.
 4. Login using the same email and password used during registration.
-5. The account will have the default `user` role.
+5. The account is created with the default `user` role.

-The customer can now browse products, manage the cart, place orders, and view order history.
+The customer can now browse products, add products to the cart, place orders, and view order history.

 ---

-## 8. Create an Admin Account
+## 8. Create and Login as an Admin

-There are no predefined admin credentials.
+There are **no predefined admin credentials**.

-First, register a new account normally through the CARA Register page.
+1. Open the **Register** page and register a new account normally.

-Then, from the `backend` directory, run:
+2. Remember the email and password used during registration.
+3. Open a terminal in the `backend` directory.
+4. Run:

 ```bash
 npm run make-admin -- registered-email@example.com